danhorst/danhorst.com/content/writing/what-happens-when-you-type-a-url-into-a-browser.md

 description: Some basics of how the Internet works
 ---

+UPDATE 2021-08-30: Jenna Pederson over on the [AWS blog wrote a much better response to the question I try to answer here.](https://aws.amazon.com/blogs/mobile/what-happens-when-you-type-a-url-into-your-browser/)

+---

 I started listening to the ["How the Internet Works" episode][1] of the Ladybug [podcast][2] today.
 They set out to answer the technical interview question: